mas-bandwidth/gafferongames/content/post/state_synchronization.md

 As you can see it's already looking quite good and barely any bandwidth optimization has been performed.
 Contrast this with the first video for snapshot interpolation which was at 18mbit/sec and you can see that using the simulation to extrapolate between state updates is a great way to use less bandwidth.

 Of course we can do a lot better than this and each optimization we do lets us squeeze more state updates in the same amount of bandwidth.
-The next obvious thing we can do is to apply all the standard quantization compression techniques such as bounding and quantizing position, linear and angular velocity value and using the smallest three compression as described in <a href="http://gafferongames.com/networked-physics/snapshot-compression/">snapshot compression</a>.
+The next obvious thing we can do is to apply all the standard quantization compression techniques such as bounding and quantizing position, linear and angular velocity value and using the smallest three compression as described in [snapshot compression](/post/snapshot_compression/).

 But here it gets a bit more complex.
 We are extrapolating from those state updates so if we quantize these values over the network then the state that arrives on the right side is slightly different from the left side, leading to a slightly different extrapolation and a pop when the next state update arrives for that object.